20 Instances of Death

 She doesn’t know what to say,

-so she crouches, shouts:
+so she crouches close and shouts:

 “I’m 61!
-It was my birthday yesterday!”
+My birthday was yesterday!”

-His head rolls toward her.
+His head rolls toward her voice.

-her face in his horizon.
+her face the sun on his horizon.

+His eyes open slowly.
 He smiles!

 XVII